tiredofit/docker-freepbx/README.md

 # Introduction

-This will build a container for [FreePBX](https://www.freepbx.org) - A Voice over IP Manager for Asterisk.
+This will build a container for [FreePBX](https://www.freepbx.org) - A Voice over IP manager for Asterisk.
 Upon starting this image it will give you a turn-key PBX system for SIP calling.

-* Latest release Version 15
+* Latest release FreePBX 15
-* Compiles and Installs Asterisk 17
+* Latest release Asterisk 17
-* Choice of running embedded database or Modifies to support external MariaDB Database and only require one DB.
+* Choice of running embedded database or modifies to support external MariaDB Database and only require one DB.
-* Supports Data Persistence
+* Supports data persistence
 * Fail2Ban installed to block brute force attacks
-* Debian Buster Base w/ Apache2
+* Debian Buster base w/ Apache2
 * NodeJS 10.x
-* Automatically Installs User Control Panel and displays at first page
+* Automatically installs User Control Panel and displays at first page
 * Option to Install [Flash Operator Panel 2](https://www.fop2.com/)
 * Customizable FOP and Admin URLs

-This Container uses [tiredofit/debian:buster](https://hub.docker.com/r/tiredofit/debian) as a base.
+This container uses [tiredofit/debian:buster](https://hub.docker.com/r/tiredofit/debian) as a base.

 **If you are presently running this image when it utilized FreePBX 14 and Asterisk 14 and can no longer use your image, please see [this post](https://github.com/tiredofit/docker-freepbx/issues/51)**